About This Website

 - We do not make claims of therapeutic benefit without reasonable support from the published literature, or deliberately provide false or misleading information.

-- We do not accept advertising or sponsored health information content that we know either contains false or misleading claims or promotes ineffective or dangerous products.
+- The development and maintenance of this web site is funded solely by Mayfield Clinic, Inc. We do not accept advertising or sponsored health information content that we know either contains false or misleading claims or promotes ineffective or dangerous products.

 - Where we present health information content as the result of clinical experience or scholarly research, we clearly disclose the actual author(s) of the content.